 A customer journey is a holistic viewpoint of the customer’s experience while interacting with your website and brand.
-It uses a powerful user centric framework to help online businesses understand customer actions at a human level.
-Utilising a user centric framework in your organic search campaign is essential for your business to go beyond just identifying customers needs and pain points.
+It uses a powerful user-centric framework to help online businesses understand customer actions at a human level.
+Additionally, utilising a user-centric framework in your organic search campaign is essential for your business to go beyond just identifying customers needs and pain points.
 It helps define user intent and expectations which becomes the foundation for your content and organic strategy.
 Steps involved in mapping the customer journey include the following

 Steps to Mapping the Customers Journey

 - Write down each step of the customer’s journey (see example below)

 - Map customer’s touchpoints using a user journey map

 - Identify where informational, transactional or navigational actions are supported